-Man in wheelchair suspected of drinking injured in collision
+Police: Man in wheelchair had been drinking before rolling in front of car

-SAN DIEGO — A 50-year-old man in a wheelchair who allegedly had been drinking rolled his chair into the path of an oncoming vehicle, which struck him and broke his leg Thursday.
+SAN DIEGO — A 50-year-old man in a wheelchair had allegedly been drinking when he rolled his chair into the path of an oncoming vehicle, which struck him and broke his leg Thursday, police said.

 The crash took place just after 6 p.m. at the intersection of Bayard Street and Grand Avenue in the Pacific Beach area of San Diego, said San Diego Police Department Officer Robert Heims.